Harriman State Park (Idaho): History

 The park's acreage was owned by Union Pacific Railroad investors from 1902 to 1977, serving as a cattle ranch and private retreat for the Harriman and Guggenheim families.
 It was deeded to Idaho for free in 1977 by Roland and W. Averell Harriman, whose insistence that the state have a professional park managing service helped prompt the creation of the Idaho Department of Parks and Recreation in 1965.
 The park opened to the public in 1982.

 Support group

-Friends of Harriman State Park, Inc., a 501(c)(3) organization dedicated to community projects that directly benefit Harriman State Park of Idaho, was formed in 2010 after an announcement by the State of Idaho of the need to cut park funding completely and eventually dissolve the Idaho Department of Parks and Recreation into another state agency, a contingency that was not put in place.
+Friends of Harriman State Park, Inc., a 501(c)(3) organization, was established in 2010 with the aim of supporting community projects that directly benefit Harriman State Park in Idaho.
+The formation of this organization came in response to an announcement by the State of Idaho regarding the potential complete reduction of park funding and the potential dissolution of the Idaho Department of Parks and Recreation into another state agency.
+However, these measures were not implemented.

 Activities and amenities

-Henry's Fork, a fly-fishing stream of note, winds through park meadows for eight miles.
+Henrys Fork, a fly-fishing stream of note, winds through park meadows for eight miles.
 The park offers trails for hiking, biking, and horseback riding.
 In winter, roads and trails are groomed for cross-country skiing.